Disclosure

 Does VPN Hide your MAC Address

-It’s well known that a VPN can hide an IP address, but what about the MAC address?
+Many people know that a VPN can hide an IP address.
+But, can it also hide the MAC address?
 Can websites track it down or can it be seen on your router even when using a VPN?
-To answer these questions it is important to understand what the MAC address is and how do devices use it.
-Let’s explore further what you need to know about it.
+To answer these questions, we need to understand what the MAC address is and how devices use it.

 What is MAC address

-MAC stands for Media Access Control which is an address that contains 12 symbols (ex.
-E8:FC:AF:B9:BE:A2) and is unique to every device.
-It is used to identify a physical device (or hardware) such as a network interface card (or NIC) on a local network.
-This address never changes as it is burned-in by a manufacturer.
+MAC stands for Media Access Control.
+It’s a unique 12-symbol address (like E8:FC:AF:B9:BE:A2) for every device.
+It identifies a device’s hardware, like a network interface card (NIC), on a local network.
+This address doesn’t change, as it’s set by the manufacturer.

-Let’s take a look at a graph on how devices communicate using MAC addresses:
+Here’s a graph showing how devices communicate using MAC addresses:

 A Graph How Devices Use MAC Address To Communicate over the network